valeriangalliat/blog/2020/06/my-settings-for-gopro-hero-2018-and-hero5-black.md

 Following my article on how I [configure my Panasonic LX100](../05/my-settings-for-panasonic-lumix-lx100.md), I wanted to make a similar article on my GoPro HERO (2018) and HERO5 Black configuration.

+Some of those settings are based on the recommendations of [this video](https://youtu.be/3DoKXA8tCq0) (which I highly recommend on tuning GoPro settings), with my personal tweaks and adaptations for the HERO (2018).

 ## Make your HERO (2018) a HERO5 Black

 First things first, the hardware for the HERO (2018) and HERO5 Black is